 “In a city like Brisbane, where construction costs are at the top end of the scale, this approach makes economic sense for developers and benefits the community by taking sites that could become outdated and unloved and turns them into cutting edge, modern structures.
 This concept also reduces construction time by 12-14 months allowing tenants to better plan for the future.”

-Inertia’s involvement in Midtown covers pre-purchase due diligence, structural design, civil design and taking our ability to think laterally to ensure that the projects many unique elements could be achieved in line with the vision of the developers and architects.
+Inertia’s involvement in The Midtown Centre covers pre-purchase due diligence, structural design, civil design and taking our ability to think laterally to ensure that the projects many unique elements could be achieved in line with the vision of the developers and architects.

 - Project Value: $175M